-Why have I not received full credit against the sell value of my holdings?
+Why is full credit not being received against the sell value of the holdings?

-As per SEBI's new peak margin norms, if you sell stocks from your Demat or T1 (BTST), only 80% credit against the sale value will be available for subsequent trades in the same/other segments on the selling day.
-The balance 20% credit will be blocked under the " delivery margin " field on Kite until the next trading day.
+As per SEBI's peak margin norms, if the stocks are sold from the demat account, only 80% credit against the sale value will be available for subsequent trades in the same or other segments on the same day.
+The remaining 20% credit will be blocked in Kite's delivery margin field until the next trading day.
 To learn more, see What does the "delivery margin" field on Zerodha Kite mean?

 You can check out the below table for the significant changes applicable after upfront & peak margin norm implementation: